Health Insurance Denials

 Denials that are based on missed deadlines and violations of the terms of your policy that you don’t know about will usually be unexpected and can be difficult to prevent.
 While human error is difficult to prevent, knowing about and sticking to the terms of your policy is the best way to prevent unexpected denials.
 This means:

-• Making sure you are aware of filing deadlines;
+• Making sure you are aware of deadlines;

 • Knowing the yearly limits of certain types of care, such as physical therapy visits or inpatient days;